Amy McGrath: Training and pre-deployment (1997–2002)

-After graduating from the Naval Academy, at the age of 21 McGrath was commissioned as a second lieutenant in the Marine Corps.
-In 1999, she completed flight school and started her career as a Weapons Systems Officer (WSO), coordinating weapons including air-to-air AMRAAM missiles and heat-seeking Sidewinders.
+After graduating from the Naval Academy, at the age of 21, McGrath was commissioned as a second lieutenant in the Marine Corps.
+In 1999, McGrath completed flight school and started her career as a Weapons Systems Officer (WSO), coordinating weapons including air-to-air AMRAAM missiles and heat-seeking Sidewinders.
 She was assigned to Marine All-Weather Fighter Attack Squadron 121.
 When McGrath and fellow Marine pilot Jaden Kim joined VMFA-121, they became the first female aviators to join the squadron.
 During this same time, McGrath was also part of Marine Fighter Attack Training Squadron 101.

 Service overseas (2002–2011)

 In March 2002, McGrath was deployed to Manas, Kyrgyzstan, for a six-month tour of duty, during which she flew 51 combat missions in an F/A-18D in Operation Enduring Freedom in Afghanistan.
 She was the first woman to fly a combat mission in the United States Marine Corps.
 In January 2003, stationed in Kuwait, McGrath flew in support of Operation Iraqi Freedom in Iraq, where she provided air support to ground troops and conducted reconnaissance and air strikes.

 After being promoted to captain, McGrath completed flight school in 2004, becoming a pilot.
 During 2005 and 2006, she was deployed on a second tour of duty over Afghanistan with VMFA 121.
 During this time she became the first woman to fly in an F/A-18 in combat for the U.S. Marine Corps.
 In 2007, she was promoted from captain to major.
 From 2007 to 2009, she was deployed to East Asia.
 During this same time, McGrath was also part of Fighter-Attack Squadron 106.
 In 2010, she served a second tour in Afghanistan with the 3rd Marine Aircraft Wing in Helmand Province.

 During her military career, McGrath flew over 2,000 flight hours on over 85 combat missions.
 She also flew in exercises in the U.S., Egypt, Australia, Korea, and Japan.